bokkypoobah/RAREPeperiumToken/README.md

 I have offered to fix, test and audit the code, so here is the repository with the fix, tests and [security audit](SecurityAudit.md).

+I have also offered to help him migrate the token balances from the old RARE token contract to the new RARE token contract.

 <br />

 <hr />